 By November 30, 2025, BPA shall complete the calculation of Power RFR as of the end of FY 2025, for use in calculating the Power FRP Surcharge applicable to rates for December through September of FY 2026.
 By November 30, 2026, BPA shall complete the calculation of Power RFR as of the end of FY 2026, for use in calculating the Power FRP Surcharge applicable to rates for December through September of FY 2027.
-By November 30, 2027, BPA shall complete the calculation of Power 80, 2027, BPA shall complete the calculation of Power 80, 2027, BPA shall complete the calculation of Power 80, 2027, BPA shall complete the calculating the Power FRP surcharge applicable to rates for December through September of FY 2028.
+By November 30, 2027, BPA shall complete the calculation of Power RFR as of the end of FY 2027, for use in calculating the Power FRP Surcharge applicable to rates for December through September of FY 2028.